 The biggest culprits of HFCS are soft drinks, fruity flavored beverages, and processed foods—all high in calories, and low on nutrients.
 The second ingredient in a soda pop after carbonated water is HFCS.
 So let’s say you fill up your gas tank at the local 7-11 and while you’re paying, you get yourself a little something to put in your own tank–a Super Gulp thing (64 ounces of cola).
 After it’s all gone and you’re chewing on the ice, you find you’re hungry.
 You may have had enough calories to guzzle (that’ll be 840 calories to be exact), but you sure didn’t get one nutrient.
 Your body is starving for REAL food, the kind that will help it function, think, and perform for you.
 You can’t do that on empty soda calories.

 How do you avoid HFCS?
 Glad you asked—here you go, 1, 2, 3 easy things to do:

 *Read food labels…HFCS will be clearly marked on the ingredient list.
 The closer to the top of the list of ingredients, the more that’s in there.

 *Eat cleaner.
 I promise you, you will not find HFCS in fresh fruits and vegetables!

 *Replace the soda with water.
 Again, I repeat: REPLACE THE SODA WITH WATER.
-Not only is the HFCS horrible, you don’t want artificial sugars and the bone eating affects of the phosphates in soda, either.
+Not only is the HFCS horrible, but you also don’t want artificial sugars and the bone-eating effects of the phosphates in soda, either.

 Let’s fling the junk that’s holding us down.
 You ready to FLY?
 Grab your water bottle and let’s GO!